pierre-haessig/convex-storage-loss/Literature_review.md

 - PWL-in-P, with **fixed** charging and discharging phases
   - (Gabash 2012 ToPS)
 - Quadratic-in-P, relaxed
+  - (Murgovski 2012 Mech), perhaps the first of its kind
   - (Nick 2014 ToPS), with explanation of relaxation
 - P²/E, relaxed:
   - (Murgovski 2012 ECoSM)